Lupus in Young People

 If you are aged 16-30 and would like to meet other young people with lupus, please come along to one of our meet-ups.

-The next meet-up will take place in London on Sunday 21st April 2024.
+The next meet-up will take place in Edinburgh on Saturday 26th October 2024.
 You can find out more information and register HERE.

 If you have been diagnosed with lupus it is important to tell your school or college about your condition.